 Is it clear how much support you’ll get from your case management partner to import your existing data into their software?
-It’s not easy to import big sets of data — and not every vendor is equipped to provide the support needed.
-Additionally your data may “look” fine in its current software, but its level of quality on the back end can be a completely different matter.
-Choose a company who has experts in relational databases who can import your data no matter what state it’s in.
+It’s not easy to import big sets of data and not every vendor is equipped to provide the support needed.
+Additionally, your data may look fine in its current software, but its level of quality on the back end can be a completely different matter.
+Choose a company that has experts in relational databases who can import your data no matter what state it’s in.

-If a vendor is inflexible with the formats they can accept, then you may limit the value of what you bring over.
+If a vendor is inflexible with the formats they can accept, that may limit the value of what you bring over.
 Ask the vendor about their data import processes and support.

 5. Highly Configurable